 The group left from Bihać and crossed into Croatia on foot during the early morning hours of April 1st.
 They walked for very long hours throughout the days, starting walking at around 6:00 am stopping to sleep at around midnight.
 After 10 days of transit, the group arrived to the Rijeka area and moved north from there.

-After a total of 14 days of journey, at around midday on April 13th, the group was around one away from the Croatian/Slovenian border by walking when they were apprehended by two Croatian authorities, wearing green uniforms similar to those worn by the Ministry of the Interior’s Speciajlna Policija.
-Soon-after, the officers called backup and eight other officers later arrived to the location.
+After a total of 14 days of journey, at around midday on April 13th, the group was nearing the Croatian/Slovenian border, when they were apprehended by two Croatian authorities, who they described as wearing green uniforms similar to those worn by the Ministry of the Interior’s Speciajlna Policija.
+Soon after, the officers called backup and eight other officers later arrived to the location.

 In the station, the officers searched the group and asked directly for money.

 ‘I started saying we don’t have any money and they say you have money give me money.’

 One of the male group-members had 1000 EUR hidden in his pants which the officers found after searching him.
 The respondent described the officers as saying ‘You told me that you have no money how you have money?” and then giving this group-member 4 or 5 snaps with a baton and kicking him.
 The respondent recalled that this group-member was sick after this incident and spent one week in a hospital in BiH after returning.
 The officers in the station were then described as forcing the male group-members to undress before searching them again.
 If they refused, one of the officers would beat them with his baton until they obeyed.
 Once finished the with the men, the officers were described as then searching the children and later the female group-members, also forcing them to undress to their underwear.
 Money, phones and power-banks were taken from everyone.